Michaelangel007/apple2_fantavision_reloaded/README.md

 * ![Manual Cover](pics/fantavision_manual_cover.jpg)

+OK, now that I'm done obsessing over "the goods" let's get back on topic.

-It had a "mouse cursor" and pull-down menus on the Apple II back in 1985 all in glorious 6 color 280x192 resolution.
+_Fantavision_ had a "mouse cursor" and pull-down menus on the Apple II back in 1985 all in glorious 6 color 280x192 resolution.

 * ![Logo](pics/about.png)